-Written by the Rev. Dr. Christine Chakoian, PTS Vice President for Seminary Advancement
+The Rev. Dr. Christine Chakoian, Vice President for Seminary Advancement

 The light shining in the darkness.
 Usually we link this image from John with Christmas, when the winter solstice brings the longest night, and we light our candles to testify to the inextinguishable light that is born in Jesus Christ.